My College:

 Being a parent to a gay child can often add an extra layer of worry and fear.

-Discrimination is real in many places, and there is more work to be done.
+Discrimination is real in many places, and more work must be done.
 The good news is that gay rights have come a long way since we were young.
 I am so grateful that my son will be able to get married and we can still have that mother-son dance I’ve always dreamed of.

 June is Pride Month.
 I will change my social media profile picture in solidarity, donate to an LGBTQIA+ cause, and reflect on the queer community and my place within it.